These Are the Fastest Ways to Stabilize Your Blood Sugar If You Have Diabetes

 Of course, if you have diabetes and are on insulin, using it is ultimately the most effective and fastest way of lowering your glucose.
 "Using insulin will help the muscles and organs absorb the sugar and utilize it better as energy, which in turn will decrease glucose levels in the blood," says Salas-Whalen.

 If you have constantly elevated (or low) glucose levels and can't seem to get them leveled out, it may be worth a visit to your doctor's office.
-They can help you develop a diabetes management plan, or put you in contact with a dietitian who specializes in diabetes education.
+They can help you develop a diabetes management plan, and can put you in contact with a dietitian who specializes in diabetes education.